 Back PositionRecommended (soft support)Sometimes beneficial

-Stomach PositionVery flat pillow or noneIdeal without a pillow
+Stomach PositionVery flat pillow or noneIdeal without pillow

 Pain RiskLow if adaptedHigh if poor posture